ircv3/ircv3-specifications/extensions/batch/scrollback-3.3.md

 Client side support for the [`batch`][batch], [`server-time`][server-time], and [`draft/msgid`](https://github.com/ircv3/ircv3-specifications/pull/285) capabilities is required.

-When a client with the above mentioned capabilities requests scrollback content from the server (using the `scrollback` command outlined below), the server should return to the client a single batch containing a number of desired raw IRC lines equal to the `message_count` parameter specified, beginning with the first message previous to the last-known timestamp.
+When a client with the above mentioned capabilities requests scrollback content from the server (using the `scrollback` command outlined below), the server should return to the client a single batch containing a number of desired raw IRC lines equal to the `message_count` parameter specified, ending directly before the given timestamp or with the message directly proceeding the one with the specified `draft/msgid`.
 The raw IRC lines are to be formatted and returned to the client as they would be originally, with the addition of the above capability tags.

 The `server-time` should be the time at which the message was originally sent, the `batch id` a randomly generated string unique to the entire batch, and the `draft/msgid` a unique identifier for each message.

 ### `scrollback` Command
 Scrollback content can be requested by the client to the server by sending the `SCROLLBACK` command to the server.
 No acknowledgement by the server of the command is required other then returning the requested content.
 Command support is sent to the client as the RPL_ISUPPORT 005 numeric `:irc.host 005 nick SCROLLBACK :are supported by this server`

 #### Format
+    SCROLLBACK target timestamp=YYYY-MM-DDThh:mm:ss.sssZ message_count
+    SCROLLBACK #channel timestamp=2016-11-19T18:02:01.000Z 50

-    SCROLLBACK target YYYY-MM-DDThh:mm:ss.sssZ message_count
+    SCROLLBACK target draft/msgid=ID message_count
-    SCROLLBACK #channel 2016-11-19T18:02:01.000Z 50
+    SCROLLBACK #channel draft/msgid=774ba1b6-202b-448c-b23a-6150ce5681fd 50

 If no message_count is known, `*` can be used as default